1871fotc/fotc/docs/cemetery/finding-graves.md

 # Finding Graves at Toowong Cemetery

-## Portions, Sections and Plots
+## Portions, Sections and Graves

-Graves are located using 3 numbers, *Portion*-*Section*-*Plot*.
-For example, Peter Jackson's grave is located at Portion 5, Section 28, Plot 1 or (5-28-1).
+Graves are located using 3 numbers, *Portion*-*Section*-*Grave*.
+For example, Peter Jackson's grave is located at Portion 5, Section 28, Grave 1 or (5-28-1).

 See if you can locate Peter Jackson's grave using the Portion and Section numbers in the map below.